table of contents

 All other parts of the clitoris are located inside the body and aren’t visible from the outside.
 The body of the clitoris is attached to the glans and extends under the hood of the clitoris.
 This eventually splits into two parts called the crura.
 Together, the body of the clitoris and crura look like a wishbone.

-The root of the clitoris is located inside your vagina.
-That’s where all of the erectile tissues join, making it a sensitive area.
+The root of the clitoris is located inside the vagina.
+That’s where all of the erectile tissues join, making it a very sensitive area.

 What does the clitoris do?

-The clitoris is most well known for its role in sexual pleasure, but recent research shows that it likely plays a role in baby-making, too.
+And while the clitoris is most well-known for its role in sexual pleasure, recent research shows that it may actually play a role in baby-making, too.
 Clitoral stimulation causes a range of changes in the vagina including (Levin, 2020):